 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Homestead, the Homestead Base neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Renter-occupied real estate is dominant in the Homestead Base neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+100.0% of the real estate in the Homestead Base neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 With a real estate vacancy rate of only 0.0%, the Homestead Base neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 In addition, if you love row houses and attached homes, you will probably really like the Homestead Base neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 42.4% of the residential real estate here is classified as row houses and attached homes.